 The criteria used to define the routes are:

-- Access to emergency facilities including Fire and Rescue, Police, Ambulance Services and hospitals;
+- Access to emergency facilities including Fire and Rescue, Police, Ambulance Services and A&E hospitals

 In the event of snow we have established emergency plans in place, working alongside the emergency services and partners to clear the network as quickly as possible.
 We can equip our gritters with snowploughs and also have arrangements with farmers and snowplough operators who are employed to clear snow on our behalf.
 We prioritise our primary gritting network and move on to clear our secondary and minor networks as resources allow.